 Lower than Vermin is not typical of Dornford Yates’s writing.
 There are no scrapes or escapades here, not even a car chase; the characters aren’t bluff and jovial; and the story spans more than fifty years.
 This is, self-consciously, a Major Work.
 It is also, I think, Yates’s best novel.
 He wrote it in 1950, forty years on from his first published stories, and he was an absolute master of his craft.
-The seemingly effortless ease of his writing, the sheer confidence of his episodic structure with its liberal use of letters and diaries, is hugely impressive.
+The seemingly effortless ease of his writing, the sheer confidence of his episodic structure – complete with liberal use of letters and diaries – is hugely impressive.

 In 1952, he said that he had written the novel because he felt obliged ‘to place upon record the truth about the old days’.
 The term ‘cultural Marxism’ had not yet been coined, but Yates recognized the phenomenon he was witnessing.
 The youth of Britain, he argued, were being deliberately miseducated about their history:

 They are taught by fellow-travellers – for they can be nothing else – fellow-travellers older than they, that the old days were wicked days, when the rich oppressed the poor, when no one who was not well-bred had a chance of making good, when Great Britain did robbery with violence on nations weaker than she.

 This, then, was his chance to set the record straight, to show how the feudal spirit that animated the great estates in his youth was the highest social ideal to which humanity can aspire.